 In the latest report by the CCMA and Deloitte future trends were highlighted.
-Areas which were focused on included talent development and progression within the Call Center, BPO industry Key Trends included;
+Areas which were focused on included talent development and progression within the Call Center, Business Process Outsourcing Industry Key Trends included;

 - The Industry & Challenges